The government passes laws that define federal and state crimes and their respective punishments. This body of law is known as criminal law.

 Alternative sentences: Alternative sentences can mean a number of things, but in general, they are punishments that normally dont include jail time and are imposed on those guilty of misdemeanors.
 Alternative sentences include community service, as well as drug and alcohol rehabilitation programs, read more here.

-According to criminal law, if you are accused of a crime, you will be provided with legal representation if you cannot afford a lawyer.
+According to a criminal defense lawyer, if you are accused of a crime, you will be provided with legal representation if you cannot afford a lawyer.
 The lawyer provided to you by the state is known as a public defender.

 However, if you can afford a criminal lawyer, you will want to find one that has significant experience representing clients accused of committing the same or similar crimes as you.
 For example, if you have been charged with assault, you will want to seek out knowledgeable assault attorneys.